jdvr/jdvr.github.io/source/_posts/Generating-static-websites-with-Mustache-and-Node.md

 ## The basic setup

 After read the Mustache.js [documentation](https://github.com/janl/mustache.js/) I decide to use the Command Line Tool to generate the html files.
 I am going to skip the explanation about the npm dependencies and package.json setup and lets start at [this point](https://github.com/jdvr/mustache-static-website/tree/e320fead9d62f77b30aa6dbf1251e5347b7834ee) with the package.json and the basic files.
 As dependencies we have Mustache, npm-watch and buildify, although some of them seem useless now, they will have an explanation on next paragraph.
-At this point, we have two scripts generate.js, and generate-command.js and two folders tpl and generable-pages.
+Now we have two scripts generate.js and generate-command.js and two folders tpl and generable-pages.
 This dependencies and structure is the process of the  development but I am skipping the steps that lead me to this, to focus just on the result.

 ## The templates and The views